Velocity Merchant Services Logo

 What Buy Now Pay Later Actually Is

 At its simplest, buy now pay later allows customers to split a purchase into multiple payments—usually four equal installments or monthly plans that can extend up to 36 months, depending on the provider.
+Clear repayment terms and installment flexibility are key features of BNPL, with many providers offering four interest free installments as a standard plan to enhance convenience and budgeting for consumers.

 Common formats include: